primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.pool.referencepriceofrisky.md

 ## Pool.referencePriceOfRisky property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

- Reference market spot price of the Risky asset denominated in the Stable asset
+Gets stored reference price of [IEngine.risky](./rmm-sdk.iengine.risky.md)<!-- -->, denominated in [IEngine.stable](./rmm-sdk.iengine.stable.md)<!-- -->.

 <b>Signature:</b>